 Google Analytics: Make it possible to monitor the website using the Google Analytics, a service provided

 by Google to obtain information about user access to websites.
 Some of the data saved for subsequent

 analysis are the number of times a user visits the website, the date they visited the website for the

-first time and the last time, the duration of their visits, from which other page the user accessed the website,
+first time and the last time, the duration of their visits, from which other page the user accessed the

-from which part of the world they are connecting, etc. The configuration of these cookies is predetermined by the
+part of the world they are connecting, etc. The configuration of these cookies is predetermined by the

 service offered by Google, as a result of which we recommend consulting the privacy page of Google

 Analytics at http://www.google.com/intl/es/analytics/privacyoverview.ht ml, for further information on the

 cookies used and how to disable them (taking into account the fact that we are not liable for the content

 or the accuracy of third party websites)